 The annual depreciation is deductible from the annual profits from business operations.
 The taxpayer is entitled to depreciate the building until the book value has reached the so-called base value.
 The base value is determined with reference to the WOZ value.
 The base value is equivalent to the WOZ value (WOZ for 'Wet waardering onroerende zaken' or Real Estate Valuation Regulations).

 Based on the latter regulations, the value of a building for tax purposes is determined, to the greatest extent possible, on the basis of its value in the economic environment.
-As of 2019 the tax base value for buildings used as investments and owner-occupied buildings is 100% of the WOZ value.
-Up to 2019 owner-occupied buildings had a tax base value of 50% of the WOZ value.
+The tax base value for buildings used as investments and owner-occupied buildings is 100% of the WOZ value.